Concept · article 06 of 09

 • Year — calendar year.
 Useful for year-end and tax season.

-02 When to use each
+02 When should I use each view?

 • Day for diagnosing "why was Tuesday weird?".